Canon 1D X Mark II vs Nikon 1 J5

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the J5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the J5 from Nikon.
+Both the 1DX Mark II and the J5 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the J5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon 1 J5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.